prashantvit/youtube-instant/README.md

 youtube-instant summer of 69

-From the result cmd + click to play Video
+From the result cmd + click on thie video link to play Video